jemunro/wehi-nextflow-training/module_2/README.md

 ## 2.3 Procecss inputs and outputs
 * Open [rna_seq_2.nf]('rna_seq_2.nf') and take a look.
 * Here we have added a process `QUANTIFICATION`.
-This process takes the RNA-seq data and counts the reads belong to each transcrpit in the transcriptome using salmon:
+This process takes the RNA-seq data and counts the reads originating from each transcrpit in the transcriptome:
     ```nextflow
     process QUANTIFICATION {
         module 'salmon/1.9.0'
-        executor 'slurm'
         memory '2 GB'
         cpus 2
         tag "$sample_id"